dipak2005/AI_POWERED_ECOMMERCE/README.md

-# AI_POWERED_ECOMMERECE
+# AI_POWERED_ECOMMERCE
-This is online platform for shopping
+This is an online platform for shopping